robertkirsz/minesweeper/README.md

-# minesweeper
+# Minesweeper

-A Minesweeper game created in JavaScript
+A Minesweeper-type game created in JavaScript with jQuery.

+One of my first apps ever!